 - Custom status and workflows

 - Visual dashboards and interactive reporting.

-When it comes to price, Wrike is pretty flexible to the needs of various businesses and their needs and gives you four plans to choose from.
+When it comes to price, the company is pretty flexible to the needs of various businesses and their needs and gives you four plans to choose from.

-Small companies who are looking to improve their working processes can start with the FREE plan (this up to 5 users).
+Small companies that are looking to improve their working processes can start with the FREE plan (this up to 5 users).

-Beyond 5 users or if you are looking to access sme of the premium features, the paid plans start from $9.80/user/month.
-Priced quoted here are on a per user/month bases (if billed on an annual basis).
+Beyond 5 users or if you are looking to access some of the premium options, the paid plans start from $9.80/user/month.
+Priced quoted here are on a per-user/month basis (if billed on an annual basis).

-All plans have free trials for 14 days.
+All plans have a free trial for 14 days included.